SuperKulPerson/TMFDisplay/README.md

 - Customizable textures.

 ### Disadvantages
 - Only reads from one client at a time.
-(It is possible to duplicate the file and change the "input.id" variable to fix this.)
+(It is possible to duplicate the script and change the "input.id" variable to fix this.)
 - Only works on TMForever games.